 Investing in innovation

 First of all, do your research, as always, and decide which stocks or funds you want to buy.
 If you don't have a brokerage account, find a good broker.
 BrokerChooser will help you here: get a free recommendation based on your preferences.
-You can also check our list of best brokers for stock trading in 2021.
+You can also check our list of best brokers for stock trading.

 Compare the recommended brokers and choose the best one for your needs and goals.